The upper right-hand corner of the rearview mirror contains a display that shows the compass direction in which the front of the car is pointing.

 Press the button repeatedly until the required magnetic zone (1–15) is shown.
 See the map of magnetic zones for the compass.

 Wait until the display returns to showing the character C, or hold the button on the underside of the rearview mirror depressed for approx. 6 seconds until the character C is shown.

-Cars with heated windscreen*: If the C character is shown in the display when the heated windscreen is activated, perform a calibration as described in point 6 above with the heated windscreen activated; see Demisting and defrosting the windscreen.
+Cars with heated windscreen*: If the character C is shown in the display when the heated windscreen is activated, perform the calibration in accordance with point 6 above with the heated windscreen activated, see Demisting and defrosting the windscreen.